Keryx42/laravel-filesystem-bug-showcase/README.md

 - routes/web.php:18
   - a write action to the ftp is called.
 This causes the ErrorException (Bug)

+## Get it running
+I used on my machine
+- PHP 8.1.0
+- Composer 2.1.14

+### Clone this repo
+`git@github.com:Keryx42/laravel-filesystem-bug-showcase.git`

+### Install Composer dependencies
+`composer install`

+### Start the server
 Just run `php artisan serve`.
-You will get the bug presented directly
+You will get the bug presented directly on the main page